tripal/TripalTestSuite/docs/source/db-seeders.rst

 	the DevSeeder.

-By default, the DevSeed comes with all sub-loaders enabled.
-To configure the DevSeed seeder, comment out data types you don't need in the public static variables section.
+By default, the DevSeed comes with all sub-loaders disabled.
+To configure the DevSeed seeder, uncomment data types you need in the protected variables section.
 Then, you can run the seeder using ``tripaltest db:seed DevSeedSeeder``.

 1. If you haven't already, copy the seeder from ``tests/DatabaseSeeders/examples`` to ``tests/DatabaseSeeders/``.
 2. Open ``DatabaseSeeders/DevSeedSeeder.php``